naiveman04/VitalsIQ/README.md

 # VitalsIQ - ML Health Analyzer

 ## Overview
 **VitalsIQ** is a machine learning-powered health analysis system that extracts medical data from user-uploaded reports and provides AI-driven insights.
-The project leverages **Tesseract OCR** for text extraction and **Gemini APIs** for intelligent health assessments.
+The project leverages **Marker OCR** for text extraction and **Gemini APIs** for intelligent health assessments.
 It aims to assist users in understanding their health parameters and detecting potential risks.

 ## Features
 - 📄 **OCR-Based Report Extraction**: Uses **Marker OCR** to extract key health metrics from uploaded medical reports.